Short Term Rentals

 Business Occupation Tax Certificate: Athens-Clarke County Business Occupation Tax Certificates are required for short term rentals.
 This tax application form can be found at Apply for or Renew Business Tax Certificate on the Finance webpage (Note: instructions for completing the Business Occupation Tax Application begin on page 7 of the form.)

-Note regarding third party lodging facilitators: Third-party lodging facilitators, such as Airbnb and VRBO, are currently not required to collect and pay hotel motel excise taxes on behalf of short term rental operators in Georgia.
-Therefore, paying the hotel motel excise tax is the responsibility of the operator.
-(As of April 1, 2020, these third party operators are required by state law to collect and remit sales taxes for short term rentals to the Georgia Department of Revenue, but the law implementing that change does not impact hotel motel excise taxes.)
+Note regarding third party lodging facilitators: Beginning July 1, 2021, third-party lodging facilitators, such as Airbnb and VRBO, are required to collect and pay hotel motel excise taxes on behalf of short term rental operators in Georgia (based on passage of HB 317).
+As of April 1, 2020, these third party operators are required by state law to collect and remit sales taxes for short term rentals to the Georgia Department of Revenue.